 In one short section of his book Parasite Rex, science writer Carl Zimmer asked a simple question: "Did tapeworms live in dinosaurs?"
 There is no reason to think they didn't.
 Both the living descendants of dinosaurs (

-The thought of a hundred-foot-long prehistoric tapeworm is fascinatingly repulsive—and even formed the basis of the carrion-eating monster Carnictis in Peter Jackson's revival of King Kong—but so far, no one has found a trace of one.
-This doesn't mean that dinosaurs were parasite-free.
+The thought of a hundred-foot-long prehistoric tapeworm is fascinatingly repulsive—and even formed the basis of the carrion-eating monster Carnictis in Peter Jackson's revival of

 To find a dinosaur parasite, you need to know what to look for and where to look for it.
 The soft bodies of dinosaur parasites were more likely to decay after the death of their host than become preserved, but like living parasites today, dwellers in a dinosaur's digestive tract probably produced cysts or eggs that were passed out of the body in the dinosaur's excrement.
 Since fossilized feces, called coprolites, have been found for a variety of dinosaurs, they are the best places to look for signs of infestation.